marinerslakers/Csci-440/writing/02-tutorial/README.md

 Take the table of Model-T cars and create a table that removes all the redundant attributes from the relation.
 Find a way to link that redundant info back to the table so that it can retained.

+#Congratulations!
+You've completed this tutorial!
+Now, you should have a good idea of how to get a database into 1NF and 2NF.
+If you wish to continue and make your database even less redundant and more efficient, the next step is to learn how to do 3NF and Boyce-Codd Normal Form (BCNF).
+Good luck with your database!

 ## Exercise 1 Answers
 Here is how we solved Exercise 1 using the "Adding tuples" method: